- Life & Money

-Your “engine” might include cogs and gears such as an IRA, Roth IRA, 401(k), a pension or annuity, social security, cash value life insurance and more.
-You’re building a fine machine to carry you through retirement, and where you stash retirement savings today is arguably just as important as how much you end up saving.
-That’s because annuities, pensions, Roths, IRAs and other assets have different features, benefits, limitations and tax treatments.
-Income from your 401(k) will be subject to income taxes in retirement, while income from a Roth will not be.
-Some asset classes require you to begin taking minimum distributions at a certain age, while others do not.
-Some will provide guaranteed, stable income for life while the value of others will rise and fall with the markets.
+What might a precision engine look like in retirement?
+Well, it might include cogs and gears such as an IRA, Roth IRA, 401(k) (or Roth), a pension or annuity, social security, cash value life insurance and more.
+Where you stash retirement savings today is arguably just as important as how much you end up saving.
+That’s because annuities, pensions, Roths, IRAs and other options have different features, benefits, limitations and tax treatments.
+Income from your 401(k) will be subject to income taxes in retirement, while income from a Roth typically will not be if withdrawn after the age of 59 1/2.
+Some options require you to begin taking minimum distributions at a certain age, while others do not.
+Some options (like annuities, pensions and Social Security) will provide guaranteed, stable income for life while the value of others will rise and fall with the markets—allowing you to keep up with inflation but putting you at risk of losing money if you have to make an ill-timed withdrawal.

-To really understand why it’s important to build an engine with so many different pieces, let’s fast-forward to retirement, the point where you’ll turn the keys and start that income engine.
+To really understand why it’s important to build an engine with so many pieces, let’s fast forward to retirement, the point where you’ll turn the keys and start that income engine.

-When that time comes, your task will become twofold: minimize taxes and ensure your ability to generate stable income that lasts through retirement.
+When that time comes, your task becomes twofold: minimize the impact of taxes and ensure your ability to generate stable income that will last through retirement.
 Accomplishing both tasks in concert takes a little know-how or a financial pro.
 But, if you’re pulling all the right levers on your income engine, the effect is akin to a Formula-1 driver nailing a hairpin turn at the perfect angle and speed.
-You’re getting every ounce of performance from that income engine you worked so hard to build.
+You’re getting every ounce of performance from that well diversified income engine that took decades to build.

 You don’t want to wake up each morning wondering how changes in the stock market will affect your ability to pay the bills or fill the fridge.
 Fortunately, a well-built retirement engine can insulate your income from market volatility.
-And although you might see the same amount of income rolling in every month or year, it won’t always come from the same sources — if the right levers are pulled at the right time.
+And although you might see the same amount of income rolling in every month or year, it won’t always come from the same sources—if you’re able to pull the right levers at the right time.

-How you fill the bucket, and when, is key to pushing your retirement engine performance to the max.
+How you fill the bucket, and when, will be key to pushing your retirement engine performance to the max.
 In retirement, income from guaranteed sources like income annuities, Social Security and pensions will continually flow into your cash reserve.
-These sources typically provide stable income for the rest of your life.
-While these likely will not cover all your expenses in retirement, they will at least provide a floor for your income.
+These income sources typically provide stable income for the rest of your life.
+While these likely will not cover all your expenses in retirement, they will provide a floor for your income.

 Income from investments isn’t as predictable.
 Therefore, it’s best to sell investments in these accounts when the price is right.
 If the market is rising, for example, it might be a good time to sell a few investments to replenish your cash reserve before the next correction.
 Contrarily, if the stock market takes a deep dive and the value of investments has fallen significantly, you do not want to sell at depressed prices.
 Liquidating investments at low prices means you’ll need to sell more shares to fund your lifestyle, and that reduces the number of shares that will benefit during a recovery.
 Instead, during a deep market correction, it might make sense to dip further into your cash reserve or access cash value in a life insurance policy to fill your reserve bucket until the market rebounds.

-The key to creating stable income that lasts through retirement is diversity.
+The key to creating stable income that lasts through retirement is diversity of assets (and thinking beyond just investments).
 With a diverse portfolio, each month you’ll have what you need to enjoy time with the grandkids or travel the world, even if that income comes from different sources at any given time.

 The sequence in which you draw from your accounts and the ways you combine that income will significantly impact how much money ultimately lands in your wallet.
 If you take too much out of taxable accounts in a given year in retirement, for example, you may push your marginal rate higher, which means a larger percentage of each additional dollar you withdraw goes straight to the IRS.
 If your income level is straddling the line between the 24 percent and 32 percent tax bracket, you could see a significant impact on the bottom line as the amount you withdraw rises.

 On the surface, using multiple assets in retirement is simple: keep taxes low, generate stable income.
 However, with all those moving pieces it can be challenging to get the timing right.
 Fortunately, you can hand keys to your income-generating engine to a trained financial professional who will work with you to develop a plan tailored to your expectations in retirement.
-They can be your Formula-1 driver navigating the twists and turns of a rewarding, and financially sound, retirement.
+Your advisor can help you ensure that you’re building the right pieces of your engine today so that you’re ready for retirement.
+Then, when you get to retirement, they can be your Formula-1 driver navigating the twists and turns of a rewarding, and financially sound, retirement.

 All investments carry some level of risk including the potential loss of principal invested.
 This publication is not intended as legal or tax advice.
 Financial Representatives do not give legal or tax advice.
 Taxpayers should seek advice based on their particular circumstances from an independent tax advisor.